captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Yeah.
 ---
 ## SHARON:
-I didn't know that.
+I didn’t know that.
 ---
 ## ROBYN:
-I've only been here a week,
+I’ve only been here a week,
 ---
 why would you know that?
 ---